 Settlement and payout

-When the event resolves, winning contracts pay one dollar and losing ones pay nothing.
+When the result is certified, winning contracts pay one dollar and losing ones pay nothing.
 Withdrawal timing depends on the platform.

 Before you trade